 The BC PNP does not pre-approve or endorse business proposals.

-You cannot change or modify your business concept after you submit your registration.
 You must decide on the specific type of business you intend to establish in B.C. before you register.
 The business structure must be clearly defined.
+A partnership with a local partner is permitted.